Static versus Dynamic QR Codes: Everything You Need to Know

 When deciding between a static and dynamic QR code, the choice is simple.
 Dynamic QR codes are simply better than static QR codes for every use case.

-Dynamic QR codes on the other hand allow you to change their data anytime you want.
-But, they also let you track engagement and update the content of the code without changing the code itself.
+Dynamic QR codes, on the other hand, allow you to change their data anytime you want.
+They also let you track engagement and update the content of the code without changing the code itself.
 This makes them superior in every way to a regular static QR code.

 You can expand the capabilities of your dynamic QR codes with SiteDetour.
 Using SiteDetour’s targeting capabilities, you can personalize the information in your dynamic QR codes based on over 30 metrics such as the user’s local time, device language, and device type.
 This personalization allows you to tailor the user experience of your dynamic QR codes to improve the user experience with personalized information.